 I come from a background of working in conservation charities, and so I've seen what a difference nature and gardening can make to people's mental health.

-It has also made me very aware of the huge environmental challenges we in Scotland and beyond, from habitat loss and decreasing biodiversity to the threats faced by bees and other pollinators.
+It has also made me very aware of the huge environmental challenges we face in Scotland and beyond, from habitat loss and decreasing biodiversity to the threats faced by bees and other pollinators.

 However, the immediate catalyst for the project was much more personal.